GrantExec

 Drug-Free Communities (DFC) Support Program NEW (Year 1)

-This funding opportunity provides financial support to community-based coalitions across the U.S. to prevent and reduce substance use among youth and promote healthier environments.
+This funding opportunity provides financial support to community-based coalitions that have not previously received DFC funding, enabling them to implement strategies aimed at preventing substance use among youth and fostering healthier, drug-free environments.

 $125,000